Tuition & Financial Assistance

-Financial aid awards are based on family need, not on a child’s academic, athletic, or artistic performance.
+Financial assistance awards are based on family need, not on a child’s academic, athletic, or artistic performance.

 - All financial information and awards are kept strictly confidential.
-An application for financial aid has no bearing on the Admissions Committee’s decision of whether or not to accept a child.
+An application for financial assistance has no bearing on the Admissions Committee’s decision of whether or not to accept a child.

 - Awards are made for one year only.
-Families who desire to continue receiving aid must apply annually.
+Families who desire to continue receiving assistance must apply annually.